Ewaolx/ros-robotics/README.md

 - The final output after 178 motion and observation timesteps consists of trajectory(trajectory.txt) of the robot, indicating the location of robot in the world at that particular timestep.

+Lab5: A* Planning
+- This project deals with the path-planning module of the robot autonomy.
+- It implements the A*(https://en.wikipedia.org/wiki/A*_search_algorithm) which find a optimal route from a starting point to goal by avoiding obstacles in its way.
+- The map.txt represents the map- 0 indicating free space, while 1 indicating occupied.
+- The euclidean distance is used as heurisitic cost between the goal and starting point.
+- Once the path is formed, the robot moves from starting point to end following that path.